 Using this method, the contaminating resin can be identified by comparing the control data with the data of the “failed” batch.

 An example case involved a part manufactured from poly(arylether sulfone) (“PAES”) resin.
 This part showed low hydrolytic stability, resulting in deformation when used under hot, humid conditions.

 DSC analysis of a small piece of the material showed the presence of two thermal transitions (Figure 8).
 The transition at 220°C was the Tg of PAES; the transition at 73°C provided evidence for the presence of a polymeric contaminant.
 Previous analysis by infrared spectroscopy (IR) had not detected this contaminant because the spectral signals of the PAES resin were predominant.

 The above cases represent just a few instances where DSC provided relatively quick results which answered fundamental questions and concerns about polymeric materials.
 Not only were the results obtainable in a timely manner, DSC analysis did not require large samples, numerous controls or extensive method development.
 These are just a few of the advantages offered by this powerful analytical tool, which has been proven to afford much more measurement capability than determining a melting point.

-Contact us today for your Characterization of Polymers using DSC needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your characterization of polymers using DSC needs.
+Please complete the form below to have an EAG expert contact you.